jramoyo/simple-cab/README.md

 ./bin/server.sh
 ```

 By default, the server is configured to run against the dockerised database.
-When using an existing database, it needs to be reconfigured.
+When using a different database, it needs to be reconfigured.

 Create an `application.properties` file with the following content: